Easy Herbs for You to Grow by Maria C. Del Rio, El Paso Master Gardener

 If it is not the soil, then what’s the secret?
 Tomatoes have both the male and female parts (the stamen and the pistil) in each blossom, and therefore can be pollinated by the wind.
 This is not a problem in El Paso.
 However, with tomatoes, this pollination is inhibited at higher temperatures.
 When the nighttime temperatures are above 75 degrees and the daytime highs are 92 and above, very little, if any, pollination takes place.
 The plants will still blossom, but the blossoms will not become tomatoes.

-Rainwater harvesting is the process of collecting rainfall and storing it later use.
+Rainwater harvesting is the process of collecting rainfall and storing it for later use.
 It can take active or passive forms.
 Rain barrels connected to gutters on a roof are an example of the active form of rainwater harvesting while rain gardens in the landscape are a passive form.

 Since El Paso County receives the majority of its rainfall during the months July through September, we’re entering the perfect time of the year to capture the rainfall …